 What exactly is it about this place?
 You may not be able to put your finger on it, but you will know it is a special place the moment you arrive.

-Situated 70 km north of Nelson, Kaslo emulates village charm, with the stunning backdrop of the Purcell Mountains to add flourish to the story-line.
-One thing is for sure, Kaslo wouldn’t be what it is today without the people who call it home.
+Situated 70 km north of Nelson, BC Kaslo emulates village charm, with the stunning backdrop of the Purcell Mountains to add flourish to the story-line.
 Kaslovians are resilient, friendly folk who work hard to be able to call this piece of paradise home.

-Beautiful parks with pristine beaches line the village, and pathways invite you to wander.
 Heritage buildings have been lovingly restored, including with the world’s oldest intact sternwheeler, the S.S.
 Moyie.
-Like stones rolling down the riverbed in spring time, the creative nature of so many Kaslo and area residents rubs off on virtually everything and everybody.
+The creative nature of so many Kaslo and area residents rubs off on virtually everything and everybody.
 Original artwork, a lively arts and music scene, and regular impromptu kitchen parties, Kootenay style, are the result.

 The communities in the area surrounding Kaslo embody their own individual character.
 Lardeau, Meadow Creek, and Argenta “up the lake” are remote communities, on the edge of wildness.
 Their residents are as colourful and unique as the natural surroundings.
 West to the Slocan Valley past Retallack and Sandon to New Denver and beyond, rich mining history and forestry has shaped these communities and helped make them what they are today.
 Peace, tranquility, living off the land, and environmental responsibility are high on the Slocan Valley Resident’s priority lists.
 South of Kaslo lies the bustling town of Nelson, bursting at the seams with creative and imaginative folk who call it home.